Host Plant Suitability of Tuta absoluta Meyrick (Lepidoptera: Gelechiidae) on Four Plant Species

 T. absoluta eggs deposited on four different plant species successfully completed their development only on S. lycopersicum, S. tuberosum and S. nigrum plants.
 A very low emergence rate (8.33%) was observed for larvae from eggs laid on C. album plants, but none of these larvae died before completing their development (Fig. 2b).

-In addition, in the no-choise and chose tests using 3rd instar larvae, it was determined that all larvae on C. album plants died.
-In the choise test, the larvae were fed with L. lycopersicum leaves.
-No larvae fed on C. album leaves (Fig. 2a, b).
-Therefore, no statistical analysis was performed in this experiment.
+In addition, in the no-choice and choice tests using third-instar larvae, it was determined that all larvae fed on C. album plants died.
+In the choice test, the larvae consumed L. lycopersicum leaves and avoided C. album leaves.
+Since no larvae fed on C. album leaves (Fig. 2a, b), therefore, no statistical analysis was performed in this experiment.

-In previous studies, T. absoluta prefers tomato as its host it also attacks a number of other of solanaceous crops including Solanum melongena L., Solanum tuberosum L., Nicotiana tabacum L., Solanum aethiopicum L. (EPPO 2005; Pereyra & Sánchez, 2006; Caparros Megido et al., 2013a; Negi et al., 2018; Cherif et al., 2019).
+In previous studies, T. absoluta prefers tomato as its host it also attacks several other of solanaceous crops including Solanum melongena L., Solanum tuberosum L., Nicotiana tabacum L., Solanum aethiopicum L. (Cherif and Verheggen, 2019; EPPO, 2005; Pereyra and Sánchez, 2006; Megido et al., 2013; Negi et al., 2018).

 According to the results obtained from our study, the period of larva instar was 9.53, 12.83 and 13.06 days in S. nigrum, S. lycopersicum and S. tuberosum plants, respectively.
 Our study results were similar to those reported for T. absoluta.
-Torrest et al. (2001) who stated the period of larvae instar of T. absoluta was 12 and 16 days at 27 ºC.
-Pereyra & Sanches (2006) reported that the period of larvae instar of T.absoluta was 12.14 days at 25±1ºC S.lycopersicum .
+Torres et al. (2001) who stated the period of larvae instar of T. absoluta was 12 and 16 days at 27 ºC.
+Pereyra and Sanches (2006) reported that the period of larvae instar of T. absoluta was 12.14 days at 25±1ºC S. lycopersicum.
 It was found that the period of larvae instar was 13-15 days S. lycopersicum (EPPO, 2005).
-Similarly, in the study conducted by Erdoğan & Babaroğlu (2014), the period of larva instar in S. lycopersicum plants was determined as 10.97 days.
-In another study, the period of larva instar in S. tuberosum and S. dulcamara was 8.5 and 11.8, respectively (Bawin et al. 2015).
+Similarly, in the study conducted by Erdogan and Babaroglu (2014), the period of larva instar in S. lycopersicum plants was determined as 10.97 days.
+In another study, the period of larva instar in S. tuberosum and S. dulcamara was 8.5 and 11.8, respectively (Bawin et al.,2015).
 Also, according to İdriss et al. (2020), the period of larva instar was 10.9 days in S. lycopersicum and 12.3 days in S. nigrum.

 In the present study, it was revealed that T. absoluta did not feed on C. album.
-There are results that are parallel to our studies.
+Some results are supported by the findings of our findings.
 For example, Bawin et al. (2016) found that many plant species (Calystegia sepium, Convolvulus arvensis, Beta vulgaris vulgaris, Vicia paba), including C. album, are not suitable hosts of T. absoluta, do not develop, and do not lay eggs.
 In the same study, it was noted that the eggs laid on these plants could not feed on the plant.
-According to Garcia & Espul (1982), T. absoluta was able to finish developing on a few wild Solanaceae species, such as Nicotiana glauca, S. nigrum, S. elaeagnifolium, Lycopersicum puberulum, Datura ferox, and D. stramonium.
-Galarza (1984) demonstrated that T. absoluta did not lay eggs on any of the Solanaceous species, including D. ferox, Physalis viscosa, and Salpichroa origanifolia.
-T. absoluta was prevented from completing its life cycle by Datura stramonium (Bawin et al., 2015; Abbes et al., 2016).
+T. absoluta can show restricted development on a few wild Solanaceae species, such as Nicotiana glauca, S. nigrum, S. elaeagnifolium, Lycopersicum puberulum, Datura ferox, and D. stramonium.
+T. absoluta did not lay eggs on any of the Solanaceous species, including D. ferox, Physalis viscosa, and Salpichroa origanifolia.
+T. absoluta was prevented from completing its life cycle by Datura stramonium (Abbes et al., 2016; Bawin et al., 2015; Cherif and Verheggen, 2019).
 In addition, plants such as Geranium robertianum and C. pepo did not show any development (Ingegno et al., 2017).

 4. Conclusion